Wet Curing and Drying Time

 Curing and drying are ultimately two separate phases in concrete slab installation.
 The hydration that provides the initial mix and chemical bond of the concrete’s ingredients is the first step, but in order for the slab to be properly prepared for its final finish or flooring, it must be dry according to the finished floor specs also.
 How does wet curing affect drying time?

-With wet curing, the added moisture content serves to stabilize the excess loss of evaporated water content in concrete.
+With wet curing, the added moisture serves to stabilize the excess loss of evaporated water in concrete.
 However, surface moisture interacts with slab water vapor that migrates from the bottom to the top of the slab.
 Moisture in the drying process must leave the slab by evaporating from the slab surface.
 So while wet curing may address surface hydration, it may also extend the drying schedule as the slab’s internal moisture content is kept in place by the curing methods or membranes at the surface.

 RH & pH Assessment